 Chip - The integration of a chip antenna is simple and requires a relatively small footprint on the host system, however, it does suffer from the same limitations of flexibility and performance seen with the PCB embedded approach.
-There are relatively large numbers of suppliers of this type of antenna; there is also a range of configuration and performance options.
+There are

 Flying Lead - This approach is similar to the flying lead solution for external antennas.
 The difference is that the form factors are smaller and provide a range of chassis and board mounting options, all for internal use.
 This approach suffers less from the performance and flexibility limitations of the other approaches, since the location of the antenna it not determined by the host PCB design.
 The assembly of a system using this approach maybe slightly more complex since the antenna is not necessarily mounted on the host PCBA.